airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/2-reading-a-page.md

 ```

-We'll now update the connection specification.
+We'll now update the [connector specification](../../../understanding-airbyte/airbyte-protocol.md#actor-specification).
 We'll add the access_token as a required property, making sure to flag it as an `airbyte_secret` to ensure the value isn't accidentally leaked, and we'll specify its `order` should be 0 so it shows up first in the Source setup page.
 ```yaml
 documentationUrl: https://docsurl.com
 connectionSpecification: